Antibiotic-Alternatives.jpg” alt=”Natural Antibiotic Alternatives” width=”640″ height=”428″ />

 Symptoms can be managed with various other things, like the neti pot, ginger tea, hot/cold compresses, and so on.

-What are your favorite natural remedies?
+What are your favorite natural antibiotic alternatives?